 Frances has served on the Boards of the ACLU of Washington, Harvard Journal for Hispanic Policy, the Journal of Advanced Academics, and Latino Education Achievement Project, and was a Gubernatorial Appointee to the Achievement Gap Oversight and Accountability Committee in Washington.
-She currently serves on the PUENTE Board, the Board of The Lupe Contreras Scholarship Fund in California and the WestEd Board of Directors.
+She currently serves on the PUENTE Board, the Board of The Lupe Contreras Scholarship Fund in California, Preuss School Board and the WestEd Board of Directors.

 Dr. Contreras earned her Bachelor’s degree from UC Berkeley, Masters degree from Harvard University and Ph.D. in Administration and Education Policy from Stanford University.

 - Master of Education, Harvard University